Year 3 reading list for children aged 7-8

 You’re a Bad Man, Mr Gum! by Andy Stanton

 Mr Gum is a delightfully nasty character who hates children, lives with a cantankerous fairy and maintains a perfect garden.
 The madcap, unlikely and achingly funny adventures will grab young readers’ attention.
 With short chapters, colourful descriptions and memorable language, this text is ideal for reluctant readers.
-Perfect for group reading, this is an excellent text to help year three pupils develop reading confidence.
+Perfect for group reading, this is an excellent text to help year three children develop reading confidence.

 Funny